 While the State of Ohio requires gifted identification, it does not mandate comprehensive services for children identified as gifted.
 Each district must define which identified gifted children will receive services available in their district.
-Due to the wide range of ability and differing developmental needs of gifted students, no single service option can provide an optimal educational experience for all identified students.
+Due to the wide range of abilities and differing developmental needs of gifted students, no single service option can provide an optimal educational experience for all identified students.
 Therefore, a continuum of services is recommended.
 It is important to match the appropriate educational opportunity to the need of identified students.

 Services at Big Walnut Local Schools are provided in accordance with OAC 3301-51-15, which includes a guideline for the GIS to serve a maximum of 60 identified gifted children or 20 full-time equivalent gifted children if in a self-contained setting.
 This is to ensure that students are receiving quality, personalized instruction.

 Links for Students:

 Intermediate and Middle School Services

 Compacted math courses are offered in grades 5, 6, 7, and 8.
 Honors language arts classes are offered in grades 7 and 8.
 Students who have been identified as cognitively gifted students, and students with specific subject identification in language arts and in math, are eligible for the classes.

 Links for students: